Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Abstract

 \section{Abstract}

 In this paper, we propose a simple yet effective approach for self-supervised video object segmentation (VOS).
+Previous self-supervised VOS techniques majorly resort to auxiliary modalities or utilize iterative slot attention to assist in object discovery, which restricts their general applicability.
+To deal with these challenges, we develop a simplified architecture that capitalizes on the emerging objectness from DINO-pretrained Transformers, bypassing the need for additional modalities or slot attention.
 Our key insight is that the inherent structural dependencies present in DINO-pretrained Transformers can be leveraged to establish robust spatio-temporal correspondences in videos.
 Furthermore, simple clustering on this correspondence cue is sufficient to yield competitive segmentation results.
-Previous self-supervised VOS techniques majorly resort to auxiliary modalities or utilize iterative slot attention to assist in object discovery, which restricts their general applicability and imposes higher computational requirements.
-To deal with these challenges, we develop a simplified architecture that capitalizes on the emerging objectness from DINO-pretrained Transformers, bypassing the need for additional modalities or slot attention.
 Specifically, we first introduce a single spatio-temporal Transformer block to process the frame-wise DINO features and establish spatio-temporal dependencies in the form of self-attention.
 Subsequently, utilizing these attention maps, we implement hierarchical clustering to generate object segmentation masks.
 To train the spatio-temporal block in a fully self-supervised manner, we employ semantic and dynamic motion consistency coupled with entropy normalization.
-Our method demonstrates state-of-the-art performance across multiple unsupervised VOS benchmarks and particularly excels in complex real-world multi-object video segmentation tasks such as DAVIS-17-Unsupervised and YouTube-VIS-19.
-The code and model checkpoints will be released at \href{https://github.com/shvdiwnkozbw/SSL-UVOS}{https://github.com/shvdiwnkozbw/SSL-UVOS}.
+Our method demonstrates state-of-the-art performance across three multi-object video segmentation tasks.
+Specifically, we achieve over 5 points of improvement in terms of FG-ARI on complex real-world DAVIS-17-Unsupervised and YouTube-VIS-19 compared to the previous best result.
+The code and checkpoint are released at \url{https://github.com/shvdiwnkozbw/SSL-UVOS}. \keywords{Video Object Segmentation \and Self-supervised Learning}